 - Make sure the file you are trying to upload is not open anywhere on your computer.

-- Check the filename of the file and make sure it doesn’t contain any special characters.
+- Check the filename of the file to make sure the file name does not contain any special characters such as &, ?, %, #, or $.

 - Check that you can open it in an application.
 Then close that application.